nest/nest-simulator/doc/guides/nest_server.rst

 NEST Server can be considered as a backend coupling with NEST Simulator.
 This backend can be deployed locally, on a remote machine or in a container.
-The separation of the frontend and the backend ensures the independence of these systems.
+The separation of the frontend and backend ensures the independence of these systems.
 It means that NEST Server can be deployed locally or in an encapsulated container such as Docker Engine.